-The term Dsypraxia was gotten from the word Praxis which means “the ability to perform intentional movements or simple gestures”.
-Hence Dyspraxia is the difficulty in imagining, planning and execution of movement to achieve a desired output.
-Think of catching a ball, it definitely appears easy; however it involves a number of cognitive, perceptual and motor processes.
-A Dyspraxic student may have challenges with processing of movement required to catch a ball (ideation/Imagining), or forming the motor plan in order to place themselves in an appropriate position to catch the ball (planning) or they might have difficulty carrying out a sequence of movements to catch the ball (execution)
+Dyspraxia was gotten from the word Praxis which means “the ability to perform intentional movements or simple gestures.”
+Hence Dyspraxia is the difficulty imagining, planning, and executing movement to achieve a desired output.
+Think of catching a ball; it definitely appears easy; however, it involves several cognitive, perceptual, and motor processes.
+A Dyspraxic student may have challenges with the processing of movement required to catch a ball (ideation/Imagining) or forming the motor plan to place themselves in an appropriate position to catch the ball (planning), or they might have difficulty carrying out a sequence of movements to see the ball (execution).

-With Dyspraxia, the difficulty is in the impairment of conceptualizing, planning and or/ execution which affects or interferes with motor coordination.
-So, if we go back to the catching exercise, the dyspraxic student will miss the ball or the ball will hit their face/body.
+With Dyspraxia, the problem is in the impairment of conceptualizing, planning, and or/ execution which affects or interferes with motor coordination.
+So, if we go back to the catching exercise, the dyspraxic student will miss the ball or hit their face/body.
 They might also fall while trying to catch the ball due to the lack of coordination in their hands and feet movement.

-According to published reports, 5.3 percent of the global student population suffers from the problems of coordination and do not achieve their academic potential (Maeland, 1992; Gubbay, 1975; Henderson and Hall, 1982).
-It can, therefore, be assumed that at least 1 child in a class of 30 will have motor coordination difficulties but the figure may rise to as many as 3.
+According to published reports, 5.3 percent of the global student population suffers from coordination problems and does not achieve their academic potential (Maeland, 1992; Gubbay, 1975; Henderson and Hall, 1982).
+It can, therefore, be assumed that at least 1 child in a class of 30 will have motor coordination difficulties, but the figure may rise to as many as 3.

 A diagnosis of Dyspraxia can be made by an occupational therapist or a child developmental pediatrician.